medavox/Skeleton-Bones/README.md

 </div>
   <br/>

 >Each of the above attributes has documentation.
 Please consult the **xml docs** by hovering over the attribute in order to get a more detailed description of the attribute.
-If you rather read more in detail about the properties and about skeletons, please check out this link: [**Skeleton**](./docs/elements/SKELETON.md)
+If you'd rather read more detail about the properties and about skeletons, check out this link: [**Skeleton**](./docs/elements/SKELETON.md)

 <br/>